-In San Francisco, MOHCD is the lead agency responsible for allocating four federal funding sources, Community Development Block Grant, Emergency Solutions Grant (ESG), HOME Investment Partnership and Housing Opportunities for Persons With AIDS funds for community development and housing activities.
-All of San Francisco's ESG-funded services are provided by private non-profit organizations.
+In San Francisco, HSH is the lead agency responsible for allocating ESG funds.
+All of San Francisco's ESGfunded services are provided by private non-profit organizations.
 The process for making ESG funding allocations to non-profit organizations is outlined below:

-- In partnership with the Citizen's Committee on Community Development (CCCD), MOHCD and the Office of Economic and Workforce Development (OEWD) conduct multiple public hearings to solicit citizen input on community needs for allocating funds from four federal sources, including ESG; - MOHCD and OEWD issue Requests for Proposals and hold technical assistance workshops for interested non-profit organizations to provide information on the application and the review process; - MOHCD and OEWD staff review all of the applications that are submitted by non-profit organizations and make funding recommendations to the CCCD; - CCCD makes funding recommendations to the Mayor for specific projects that will be implemented by non-profit organizations; - In partnership with the CCCD, MOHCD and OEWD conduct a public hearing to solicit input on the preliminary recommendations; - Funding recommendations for specific projects that will be implemented by non-profit organizations go through the San Francisco Board of Supervisors review process;
+- In partnership with the Citizen's Committee on Community Development (CCCD), MOHCD and the Office of Economic and Workforce Development (OEWD), and the Department of Homelessness and Supportive Housing conduct multiple public hearings to solicit citizen input on community needs for allocating funds from four federal sources, including ESG; - HSH issue Requests for Proposals and hold technical assistance workshops for interested nonprofit organizations to provide information on the application and the review process; - HSH staff review all of the applications that are submitted by non-profit organizations and make funding recommendations to the CCCD; - CCCD makes funding recommendations to the Mayor for specific projects that will be implemented by non-profit organizations; - In partnership with the CCCD, MOHCD, OEWD and HSH conduct a public hearing to solicit input on the preliminary recommendations; - Funding recommendations for specific projects that will be implemented by non-profit organizations go through the San Francisco Board of Supervisors review process; - The Board of Supervisors and the Mayor approve the funding recommendations; and - MOHCD submits annual Action Plan application for HUD consideration.

-- The Board of Supervisors and the Mayor approve the funding recommendations; and - MOHCD submits annual Action Plan application for HUD consideration. - 4.
-If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
+4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

-MOHCD staff currently coordinates with HSA staff and the Local Board to ensure that the perspective of homeless and formerly homeless individuals and families are integrated into the goals and objectives of the Consolidated Plan.
-MOHCD will be incorporating input from these individuals and families through hearings held in partnership with the Local Board, neighborhood hearings, focus groups with providers, and surveys conducted with both providers and residents.
+HSH staff and the Local Board ensure that the perspective of homeless and formerly homeless individuals and families are integrated into the goals and objectives of the Consolidated Plan.
+HSH will be incorporating input from these individuals and families through hearings held in partnership with the Local Board, neighborhood hearings, focus groups with providers, and surveys conducted with both providers and residents.